evilwombat/gopro-usb-tools/README.md

 There might not be anything showing on the screen when the Power button is pressed.
 If the charging LED was on, it might turn off.
 Otherwise, the camera will still "look" completely dead.
-But, the camera should enumerate as a USB device with a VID/PID of 4255:0001.
+But, the camera should enumerate as a USB device with a VID/PID of 4255:0001 (for Hero2) or VID/PID of 4255:0003 for the Hero3 Black.
 If so, we are in business.
 At this point, it is possible to send simple commands over USB.
 They are:
 - Read from an arbitrary 32-bit word by physical address
 - Write to an arbitrary 32-bit word by physical address
 - Leave USB command mode and jump to specified physical address